mauricio-morenor/churn-prediction-model/README.md

 			- total number of credits used by the seller

 * `model`
-    - joblib dump of final model / model object
+    - joblib dump of final model, containing the final XGBoost and Random Forest

 * `notebooks`
-    - contains all final notebooks involved in the project
+    - 00 SQL queries to extract the data from the dump
+    - 001 Data wrangilng for both iterations
+    - 002 EDA for iteration 1
+    - 003 Pre-processing notebook
+    - 004 Modelling
+    - Model evaluation

 * `reports`
     - contains final report which summarises the project

-* `references`
-    - contains papers / tutorials used in the project

-* `src`
-    - Contains the project source code (refactored from the notebooks)

 * `.gitignore`
     - Part of Git, includes files and folders to be ignored by Git version control